-The most popular and traditional, the round cut is the sparkliest of all diamond shapes because it has the most facets.
-Most of the rough diamond is lost when cut, meaning its carat quality is relatively higher.
-Therefore, round diamonds are slightly more expensive than other diamonds.
-Due to popularity, over 75% of diamond engagement rings sold are round cuts.
-Available in many sizes, the round cut is versatile and adaptable to any hand size or shape, as it always looks proportionate and does not overpower the finger.
+The most popular cut and also the sparkliest of all diamond shapes.
+Most of the rough diamond is lost when cutting and therefore round diamonds are slightly more expensive than other diamond shapes.
+Over 75% of diamond engagement rings sold are round cuts.
+Available in many sizes, the round suits all hand sizes and shapes, because it always looks proportionate and does not overpower the finger.

 2. Princess cut

-First introduced in the 1970’s, this gorgeous style of diamond is square in shape.
+First introduced in the 1970’s, the princess cut diamond is square.
 Just like the round cut, it has a a large number of facets and offers exceptional sparkle.
-It’s a modern alternative to the round cut, its square shape easily disguising inclusions – meaning it will look beautiful in all carat sizes.
-It flatters any hand shape or size and its geometric shape tends to appeal to those who like contemporary jewellery.
+It’s a modern alternative to the round cut.
+Its square shape easily disguises inclusions, meaning it looks beautiful in all carat sizes.
+It flatters all types of hands.
+Its geometric shape tends to appeal to those who like contemporary jewellery.

 3. Emerald cut

-Originally used in emeralds, this rectangular cut offers long, sustained flashes of light, as opposed to the overall sparkle we see in round diamonds.
-It is a step cut, which means that the stone’s outline is rectangular, with facets much larger than those of a princess cut diamond.
-Made of completely straight lines, these notably create a ‘box of mirrors’ effect when you peer inside the stone.
-This is a vintage cut, which has become increasingly popular again in recent times.
-It has a slimming and elongating effect on the fingers, making it a perfect shape for someone with wide, short hands.
+This rectangular cut offers long, sustained flashes of light – as opposed to the overall sparkle of round or princess cut diamonds.
+It has large facets, which notably create a ‘box of mirrors’ effect when you peer inside the stone.
+A vintage cut, it has become more and more popular in recent times.
+The emerald cut has a slimming and elongating effect on the fingers, making it a perfect shape for someone with wide, short hands.

 4. Marquise Cut

 The marquise cut is a tapered cut, like two half circles joined together.
 If you’re looking for a sophisticated cut to slim and elongate the finger, the marquise diamond could be for you.
 Dating back to the 18th century, the name marquise is derived from the title that was above a count; courtiers used to wear marquise cut diamonds as a symbol of their rank.
-The larger and longer surface area makes the diamond size look much bigger and really maximises the carat weight for a luxurious, superior style.
+The large, long surface area makes the diamond look bigger than it actually is and offers unique style.

 5. Oval Cut

 Much like the round cut, oval cut diamonds offer outstanding brilliance and fire.
 Although a little less traditional than the round cut, oval cut diamonds look good on all hand shapes.
 Those who are looking for the incredible sparkle and classic elegance of round diamonds, but want something a little out of the ordinary, should buy the oval cut.
-It has the large number of facets just like the round diamond, offering the ultimate in brilliance.
 It also gives the illusion of being larger than it actually is, due to its elongated shape.

 6. Pear shape

 A stunning combination of a marquise and oval cut, resembling a tear drop, the pear shaped diamond was created to offer maximum brilliance and fire.
 Pear shaped diamonds first date back to the 1450’s.
-Also known as a tear drop, due to its rounded bottom and single point top, the pear cut exudes luxury and glamour.
-While it suits most hand types, it’s particularly ideal for someone with shorter hands, as it appears to elongate the finger.
+Also known as a tear drop diamond, due to its rounded bottom and single point top, the pear cut is regarded as a glamorous vintage-style cut.
+While it suits most hand types, it’s particularly great for someone with shorter hands, as it appears to elongate the finger.

 7. Cushion Cut

-The cushion cut, or pillow cut as it is sometimes known as, is a square cut with ‘soft’ rounded or cropped corners.
-Before its successor, the round cut, it was once the most sought-after diamond style up until the beginning of the 20th century.
-Combining a vintage feel with modern brilliance, cushion cuts look marvellous thanks to their incredible diamond fire and rainbow-like light reflection.
-This cut is best suited to someone who likes the lavish beauty of vintage style jewellery and is especially flattering on wide fingers.
+The cushion cut is a square cut with rounded corners.
+Before the round cut came along in the beginning of the 20th century, it used to be the most sought-after diamond style.
+Combining a vintage feel with modern brilliance, cushion cuts really grab the eye thanks to their substantial inner fire and sparkle.
+This cut is suited to brides who like lavish vintage looks and is flattering on wide fingers.

-In conclusion – Which diamond cut is best for you?
+In conclusion – What diamond cut is best for my engagement ring?